matekelemen/CiE/libraries/FEM/python/modules/pyfem/readme.md

 = 0         \tag{8}
 ```

-At this point, the stiffness matrix and the load vector could be computed if $`\kappa`$ was linear, and the system could be solved.
+At this point, the stiffness matrix and the load vector could be computed if $`\kappa`$ was constant, and the system could be solved.
 However, we're focusing on the nonlinear system and have to proceed with some nonlinear theory.

 From now on, the LHS in $`(8)`$ will be referred to as the residual $`r=r(u,\lambda)`$, and will be the basis of the analysis.
 The problem boils down to finding the roots of this residual for specified load factors, which is done by a combination of explicit ODE integration (predictor) and some variation of the Newton method (corrector).
 Unfortunately, we'll need the derivatives for the Newton method.